redisson/redisson/redisson-hibernate/README.md

 #### Redisson allows to define follow cache settings per entity, collection, naturalid, query and timestamp regions:

-`REGION_NAME` - is a name of region which is defined in @Cache annotation otherwise it's the fully qualified class name.
+`REGION_NAME` - is a name of region which is defined in @Cache annotation otherwise it's a fully qualified class name.

 | | |
 |-|-|